 Creating an effective company culture means drawing upon a set of shared values and behaviours, contributing to a workplace environment where employees are best able to realise their talents.
-A clear vision which brings the company together can have a powerful impact upon both individual and corporate performance, giving you a distinct advantage over your competitors.
+A clear vision that brings the company together can have a powerful impact upon both individual and corporate performance, giving you a distinct advantage over your competitors.

-While each company has its own unique set of qualities and objectives, there are several crucial ingredients to a successful company culture which can be universally applied, whatever the purpose or size of your company.
+While each company has its own unique set of qualities and objectives, there are several crucial ingredients to a successful company culture that can be universally applied, whatever the purpose or size of your company.

 Core Elements of an Effective Company Culture

 Creating an effective company culture is all about building an environment where employees are motivated to overcome challenges, work effectively as a team and provide innovative solutions.
-Some of the key elements of a company culture to consider are:
+Some of the key elements of company culture to consider are: